 Sometimes, we get so excited about the power of employee voice that we forget that not everyone is familiar with the lingo.
 But don’t worry, we’re going to change that!

 You’ve probably heard of employee engagement, experience, and advocacy, but employee voice takes it to the next level.
 It’s a modern concept that can have a major impact on the workplace, making organisations a better place to work for their employees.
+Employee voice is the life blood of any thriving organisation.
+But you’ll find out more about what that means when you delve deeper into this blog.

-And to make sure we’re including you in as many conversations as possible, we’re busting our own jargon – so you too can experience the power of employee voice for yourself.
+So to make sure we’re including you in as many conversations as possible, we’re busting our own jargon – so you too can experience the power of employee voice for yourself.
 Let’s get busting…

 A-Z of employee voice terms